 Anthropological Science bridges the natural sciences, human sciences and humanities, allowing you to develop a deep awareness of cultural and biological diversity.
-This major offers you the chance to hone scientific skills and learn new technologies that will support research in bio-anthropology and archaeology.
+This major offers you the chance to hone scientific skills and understand new technologies that will support research in bio-anthropology and archaeology.

-As part of your major you will complete the Anthropological Science capstone course, ANTHRO 399, which will encourage you to make connections between your academic learning and the professional world.
+As part of your major you can do the Anthropological Science capstone course, ANTHRO 399, which will encourage you to make connections between your academic learning and the professional world.
 You'll conduct individual and group-based research with significance to a range of stakeholders, including Heritage New Zealand, Auckland Council, Auckland Museum, and iwi and hapū.

 Complementary majors include Biological Sciences, Chemistry, Earth Sciences, Environmental Science, Geography, Psychology and Statistics.
-Anthropological Science is not available as a major in a conjoint degree.